davidralphlewis/binaryephemera/_notes/Journaling.md

 (It's worth checking out his videos, especially <a href="https://youtu.be/dArgOrm98Bk" >this one</a> which highlights some of the reasons and ways to approach journaling)

-I might ask myself some [[Questions for Self Reflection]] in order to prompt a response.
-If I'm feeling lazy I might do [[54321 journalling]] instead.
-Recently, I've started keeping a [[Bullet journal]].
+I might ask myself some [[Questions-for-Self-Reflection]] in order to prompt a response.
+If I'm feeling lazy I might do [[54321-journalling]] instead.
+Recently, I've started keeping a [[Bullet-journal]].

-I've also found keeping a [[haiku]] journal useful to develop my poetic craft and also observe small moments. [[Tiny observations]] is good for this, as is the writing exercise of [[Write a Detailed Observation]].
+I've also found keeping a [[Haiku-Journal]] useful to develop my poetic craft and also observe small moments. [[Tiny-observations]] is good for this, as is the writing exercise of [[Write-a-Detailed-Observation]].

 > I love the diary because it knows itself to be a minor form; it isn’t trying to be anything but.
 It isn’t constructed, like a memoir; it is life as it happens.
 > - <a href="https://granta.com/notes-on-craft-elkin/" >Notes on craft-- Lauren Elkin</a>